nimbess/nimbess-specs/features/example/example.md

 ## User Impact
 List any concerns around user experience with your change.

+## External Impact
+List any expected impacts or changes that will be required to other projects outside of Nimbess with your change.

 ## Backwards Compatibility
 List any impact to backwards compatibility with your change.